Raoult's Law vs Henry's Law — Reducing Material Loss from NCG Emissions

 1.1 Raoult’s Law

-Raoult’s Law describes the partial vapor pressure of a component in an ideal liquid mixture.
-It is accurate for solvents and volatile components when intermolecular interactions between unlike molecules are negligible.
+Raoult’s Law describes the vapor pressure contribution of a volatile component in an ideal liquid mixture.

 Mathematical expression: